vectordotdev/vector/website/content/en/highlights/2021-11-16-implicit-namespacing.md

 type = "anything"
 ```

-This additionally serves as a way to provide more RBAC (role-based access control) to admins at, say, organizations with sophisticated structure.
+This can similarly be applied to [`enrichment_tables`][] and [`tests`][] as well.
+In addition, this serves as a way to provide more RBAC (role-based access control) to admins at, say, organizations with sophisticated structure.
 In projects or organizations where read-write access needs to be limited or restricted for different teams, _automatic namespacing_ can provide different teams access to specific pipelines, such as limiting the access to a security team to only the security pipeline.

 If you any feedback for us, let us know on our [Discord chat] or on [Twitter].